 With Joan H. Baldwin, she is the co-author of Leadership Matters: Leading Museums in an Age of Discord, a book examining history museum leadership for the 21st century (now in its second edition); and Women in the Museum: Lessons from the Workplace.
 Ms. Ackerson is a co-founder of the Gender Equity in Museums Movement (GEMM), which is focusing its recent efforts on education, advocacy, and policy development around pay equity, salary transparency, and sexual harassment in the museum workplace.
 In 2018, she and Ms. Baldwin spearheaded research, revealing that 62% of the museum workforce are affected by some form of gender discrimination.
 In addition to research and writing about gender inequity, Ms. Ackerson and Baldwin have presented their findings to a variety of audiences, including to the Texas and Pennsylvania Associations of Museums as conference keynoters, as Largent Lecture speakers at Baylor University, and via their blog, Leadership Matters.
 In 2019, they co-facilitated a half-day leadership forum for women at the AASLH annual meeting.

-Ms. Ackerson is a frequent workshop presenter and author, focusing on issues of the board and organizational development, governance issues, and planning.
-She writes about management and leadership issues for cultural institutions in her blog, Leading by Design.
-She is a regular webinar presenter on issues of museum ethics, executive leadership, financial management, and board roles and responsibilities.
-She developed curriculum materials and a webinar on strategic planning for the American Association of State and Local History’s (AASLH) StEPS program, a national standards program for history museums, and she teaches AASLH’s Small Museum Pro online course on museum leadership and administration.
+Ms. Ackerson is a frequent keynoter, workshop presenter and author, focusing on issues of leadership, board and organizational development, governance issues, and planning.
+She is a regular webinar presenter on issues of museum leadership, succession planning, gender equity, and board roles and responsibilities.
+She developed curriculum materials and a webinar on strategic planning for AASLH’s StEPs program, a national standards program for history museums, and most recently assisted in the update of the program’s sections dealing with organizational transparency and accountability.